Anushka-codergirl/c-programming-blog/content/blog/DynamicMemoryAllocation/index.md

 ###Dynamic Memory Allocation

+Dynamic Memory Allocation refers to allocating memory manually during run-time.
+It allows to solve memory issues such as increasing size, decreasing size or releasing space when no space is required.

 There are four types of functions for dynamic memory allocation: -

 | SL.No. | Function  | Description                                                                                  |